What is a Farm and Home Management Advisor?

 How do I Become a Farm and Home Management Advisor?

-What education is needed to be a Farm and Home Management Advisor?
+Education needed to be a Farm and Home Management Advisor:

 How many years of work experience do I need?